jemaromaster/PeakMountains/README.md

 ## Crowdsourcing Mountain Identification webapp.

-- The system allows two types of users (campaign admins, annotators).
+- The system allows two types of user profiles (campaign admins, annotators).
-- Admins are allow to create campaigns and upload peaks registry files.
+- Admins are allow to create mountain campaigns and upload peaks registry files (check example in code).
 - Annotators can confirm the information of each peak and suggest edition to these.
-- Admins have a dashboard where they can filter information about their campaigns.
+- Admins have a /dashboard where they can filter information about their campaigns.

 ### Techonologies
 - Deploying environment